Nexus-Team-org/Nexus/packages/cli/README.md

-# Nexus CLI
+# Okami CLI

-The official command-line interface for Nexus, a modern framework that brings Angular-like features to React.
-This CLI helps you quickly scaffold and manage your Nexus applications.
+The official command-line interface for Okami, a modern framework that brings Angular-like features to React.
+This CLI helps you quickly scaffold and manage your Okami applications.

 ## Features

-- **Project Generation**: Create new Nexus projects with a single command
+- **Project Generation**: Create new Okami projects with a single command
 - **Component Generation**: Quickly generate components with decorators
 - **Service Generation**: Create injectable services with the DI container
 - **Page Generation**: Generate page components with routing setup